opengovsg/GoGovSG/README.md

 - A PostgreSQL database (for storing short-long URL mappings)
 - A Redis server (transient storage of sessions, one-time passwords, click statistics and frequently used shortlinks)

+Other optional infrastructure used in GoGovSG:
+- Serverless functions (for migrating user links)
+- Batch jobs (for backups of our database to external source)

 After these have been set up, set the environment variables according to the table below:

+#### Server
 |Environment Variable|Required|Description/Value|
 |:---:|:---:|:---|
 |NODE_ENV|Yes|`production`|